bmckercher/Windows-SDK/README.md

 For more information about our mobile products see [the website][mas.ca.com].

 ***UNSUPPORTED VERSION***
+This SDK is NOT been supported by CA at this time.

 ## Get Started
 Follow our step-by-step guide to [get started][get-started].